CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 16. Wait for a notification: ✅ **Remediation successful**.

      > **Note**: It can take upto 5 minutes for the remediation to get successful.

+17. Go to the **Recommendations** page and explore through other recommendations.